Structure, symbols and terminology

 The local Salvos

 The local Salvation Army church is called a corps, and Salvation Army church members are known as ‘soldiers’, while clergy are known as ‘officers’ who hold varying ranks.

 Those holding positions of leadership within the corps are called ‘local officers’.
 Such positions include leadership of the band, songster brigade (choir), or other groups.
 Local officer positions are voluntary, unpaid, and are open to both men and women.

-Salvation Army officers are full-time ministers of religion, trained and commissioned (ordained) by The Salvation Army.
+Salvation Army officers are male or female, full-time ministers of religion, trained and commissioned (ordained) by The Salvation Army.
 Their work involves all the usual duties of a minister, and can also include diverse roles in Salvation Army social service programs or administration.